360 (rapper): 2007–2012: What You See Is What You Get, Falling & Flying

-2012–2021: Utopia & Vintage Modern
+2012–2014: Utopia

 In June 2012, 360 revealed to national youth broadcaster Triple J that he was already working on his third album, describing the upcoming release as "quite a dark album".
 He described it further, "No one sees behind the scenes and there's been a lot of bad (expletive) going on in my family life and personal life".
 360 hinted at a diverse production line-up for the album, saying he has "been getting a gang of beats from all different people".

 A video, published on 21 November 2013, served as the official press release for the launch of Forthwrite Records, a music label created by 360 and Pez.
 360 then confirmed the announcement on his Facebook page the following day, stating that the label will release Don't Look Down, by Pez, Utopia, by 360, and the debut, yet untitled Forthwrite album.

 During his performance at the 2013 Sprung Hip Hop Festival, held in Brisbane, Australia, 360 garnered media attention for the manner in which he introduced a new song titled "On A Planet No One Knows".
 According to 360, the song, which also features a vocal sample from Joss Whedon regarding gender equality, is "about racism in Australia."
 360 exclaimed:

 In February 2014, 360 supported the Australian tour of American rapper Eminem, alongside Kendrick Lamar.
 360 described the tour as a career highlight and explained to the media in January 2014 that it would be his first tour sober—he had previously struggled with drug addiction.

 Prior to the release of the artist's third album, Utopia, on 13 June 2014, three singles were released: "Impossible", "On A Planet No One Knows" and "Sixavelli".
 "Impossible" is a collaboration with Daniel Johns, of Australian band Silverchair, and Johns also appears in the music video, in which he is a passenger in a car driven by 360.
 A music video was also released for the second single and was published on the artist's YouTube channel during the week before Australia Day.
 The music video for "Sixavelli" was directed by Claudia Sangiorgi Dalimore and was published in March 2014.

 Alongside fellow Australian hip hop act Hilltop Hoods, 360 performed at the 2014 Splendour In The Grass festival, held in Byron Bay, Australia.
 The Australian "Utopia Tour" occurred during September 2014 and 360 was supported by US rapper Hopsin, UK artist Lunar C, Pez and Miracle.